Postdoctoral Fellow - Molecular Pathogenesis of Lymphoid Malignancies

 Basic education, experience and skills required for consideration:

-- For more information on Dr. Vu Ngo’s research, please click here .
+- For more information about Dr. Vu Ngo’s lab, please visit here.

 City of Hope is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status as a qualified individual with disability.